sbrzt/academic-profiles/README.md

-# extension-template
+# Academic Profiles

-This repository is a blank template of an SKG-IF extension.
+ This repository holds the documentation of the extension of the SKG-IF data model to describe academic profiles used by researchers for detailing aspects of their career.